Roundup Speculative

 Another popular theory: contrary to what the trailers suggest, the two protagonists wouldn’t always be paired up.
 The game would alternate between phases where they operate together and phases where each pursues their own storyline, with their own contacts and their own missions.

-It would echo GTA V’s system but feel more intimate — two characters instead of three, with reunions that punctuate the narrative.
-The clues: certain trailer scenes clearly show Lucia or Jason operating solo in different contexts.
+It would echo GTA V’s system but feel more intimate, two characters instead of three, with reunions that punctuate the narrative.
+Certain trailer scenes clearly show Lucia or Jason operating solo in different contexts, which lends the idea some weight.

 The Bold Theories (Possible, But Don’t Hold Your Breath)